arduino/arduino-router/README.md

 | Clian A request to remove all registered methods<br>`[REQUEST, 52, "$/reset", []]` >> |
 | The Router should always succeed<br> `[RESPONSE, 52, null, true]` <<                  |

-### Unregistering methods (via client disconnection)

-When a client disconnects all the registered methods from that client are dropped.

-### Router serial connection
+### `$/serial/open` and `$/serial/close` to manage the Router's serial connection

 The MsgPack RPC Router can establish a physical connection with a serial port.
-This connection can register and call RPC methods as any other network TCP/IP connection.
+This connection can register and call RPC methods as any other network connection.
 The serial port address is specified via the command line flag `-p PORT`, if this flag is set the Router will try to open the serial port at startup.

 If the serial port fails for some reason, the router will retry to connect automatically after 5 seconds.